-DEPARTMENT UPDATE AS OF AUGUST 2020: The performance measures that are in the current City Operating Budget process will be discussed at a future Joint Personnel Committee meeting for further discussion and alignment with the current performance metrics of the CEO and CIO.
+DEPARTMENT UPDATE AS OF JANUARY 2021: The performance measures that are in the current City Operating Budget process will be discussed at a future Joint Personnel Committee (JPC) meeting for further discussion and alignment with the current performance metrics of the CEO and CIO.
+The JPC has approved the CEO performance metrics but still have yet to approve the CIO and Investment staff metrics.